👋 Year End Sale!

 34. What is the role of threat intelligence in threat modeling?

 Threat intelligence provides in-depth information about potential threats and threat actors.
-In threat modeling, threat intelligence information is used to inform and guide the creation of accurate and effective threat models that can thwart possible cyber attacks.
+In threat modeling, threat intelligence information is used to inform and guide the creation of accurate and effective threat models that can thwart possible cyberattacks.

 35. How do you validate the effectiveness of security controls identified in a threat model?